 Although there is no cure for bipolar disorder, the condition can be managed using a combination of psychotherapy, medication, and lifestyle adjustments.
 By being vigilant and proactive with these interventions, an individual can expect to enjoy more stability and overall wellness while living a productive life.

 Following residential treatment, it is helpful to continue to integrate the holistic methods introduced there into daily life.
 These practices help to regulate stress, which is a trigger for bipolar.
 In addition to the relaxation methods, using the new thought and behavior patterns learned through CBT training becomes a foundational coping mechanism.
 Continuing to receive ongoing outpatient therapy is another aftercare effort that should be included following inpatient treatment.

-An important aspect of maintaining quality of life following treatment is learning how to spot the warning signs of a bipolar meltdown.
-Even the most diligent adherence to ongoing continuing care efforts, a relapse is still a possibility.
+An important aspect of maintaining the quality of life following treatment is learning how to spot the warning signs of a bipolar meltdown.
+Even with the most diligent adherence to ongoing continuing care efforts, relapse is still a possibility.
 In fact, according to a study published in the Iranian Journal of Psychiatry, at least 75% of those with bipolar disorder will experience relapse.
 Some warning signs include sleep disturbance, increasing irritability, restlessness, trouble concentrating, isolating behaviors, feeling “flat,” and suicidal thoughts.

 Can Bipolar Disorder Become a Disability?

 In severe cases of bipolar disorder, where the individual is so impaired by the disorder that they are unable to function effectively on the job, Social Security Disability Insurance (SSDI) benefits may be available.
 There are various considerations the Social Security Administration will review prior to approving benefits, but knowing that a bipolar disability may warrant SSDI benefits provides peace of mind to individuals with extreme cases.